 Are permanent cosmetics really permanent?

-Permanent cosmetics are similar to tattoos, in the they are permanent but will fade over time.
+Permanent cosmetics are similar to tattoos, in that they are permanent but will fade over time.
 An occasional touch-up will be required every two to five years to keep the permanent cosmetics looking their best.
 Exposure to UV light from tanning booths, various medications, excessively dry skin and smoking, can all affect the pigmentation.
-Alpha-hydroxy acids, retin-A and glycolic acid are all to be kept away from the treated areas.
+Alpha-hydroxy acids, Retin-A and glycolic acid are all to be kept away from the treated areas.
 These items are known to peel away the top layers of the skin, which will eventually reach the layer of skin that the pigmentation has been injected into.